Liuhongzhi2018/LearningforIELTS/Reading_3_Summary.md

 40.goals
 there may be no clear goals involved, but merely a process of variation and selection. goals=end objective

+C16 Test1 Part1
+8.violent
+there may be no clear goals involved, but merely a process of variation and selection. goals=end objective
+9.tool
+Osaka, has even been observed making use of a tool to manipulate his environment.
+10.meat
+The bear used a tree branch on multiple occasions to dislodge a piece of meat hung out of his reach.
+11.photographer
+A calculated move by a male bear involved running and jumping onto barrels in an attempt to get to a photographer standing on a platform four metres high.
+12.game
+bears putting objects in piles and then knocking them over in what appeared to be a game.
+13.frustration
+many bears have been seen to hit out at ice and snow – seemingly out of frustration

+C16 Test1 Part2
+21.city
+The complex in which it was built was the size of a city in ancient Egypt 22.priests included a temple, courtyards, shrines, and living quarters for the priests 23.trench the entire wall was then ringed by a trench 750 meters long 24.location he or she would have needed to know in advance how to find the location of the true opening in the wall

+C16 Test1 Part3
+31.satisfaction
+some of the most fundamental changes are happening as a result of the ‘algorithmication’ of jobs that are dependent on data 32.reliance become dependent on its instructions
+33.intuition
+where experimentation and human instinct lead to progress and new ideas 34.confidence
+Their objective is to make AI technologies more trustworthy and transparent

 C12 Test5 Part2